 I’ve created some really cool, security-enhancing dragon challenge coins to give away to people who are furthering the cause of privacy and security.
 My first set of 100 coins debuted in 2021.
 I gave them to my patrons who are supporting my mission to help people secure their devices and data, and to people who I felt where making significant contributions in this arena.

 The coins were extremely popular and supplies of the original set were running low.
 I decided it was time to mint a new set of coins… the Dragon Challenge Coin 2.0!
-I’m running a promotion for my patrons from now till the end of 2022 – I’m giving out coins to patrons who sign up for an annual membership, along with some other cool Firewalls swag!
+I’m running a promotion for my patrons from now till the end of 2022 (this promotion has expired, but there will be more) – I’m giving out coins to patrons who sign up for an annual membership, along with some other cool Firewalls swag!
 Patrons will have the option to select the rare v1.0 coins (while supplies last) or the new v2.0 coins.

 These coins are hefty (2 oz) and big (2″ diameter).
 I tried to take good pictures, but honestly they look way better in person.
 It’s really hard to capture the rich metal tone.
 If you become a patron during December, you can get your very own Dragon Challenge Coin!

 But how can this coin be used to enhance your security, you ask?
 Well, you may have noticed a couple nteresting features about the coin design that come into play here.
 First, around the edge of the front you’ll see numbers, ranging from 1 to 20, in random order.
 And if you look carefully at the back, you’ll notice that in the middle is a slightly raised nub.
 This coin is actually a spinning top… or what you could call a “dice coin”!
 If you place the coin on a flat surface, you can spin the coin and stop it with your finger.
 In this way, you can “roll” a 20-sided die (a “d20” in Dungeons & Dragons parlance) to generate random numbers between 1 and 20.